-- As you read through pages 1-3, point out the highlighted vocabulary words and review their meanings. - Pages 2-3-Complete the web to display the different things that are raised on farms. - Page 3-To help students understand the numbers on this page, explain to students that if you lined up 7.1 billion eggs end-to-end they would reach to the moon and back to earth about five times!
-And 600 million gallons of milk would fill 1,000 Olympic-sized swimming pools! - Page 3-Have students look at the map and explain what information they can get from it.
+- As you read through pages 1-3, point out the highlighted vocabulary words and review their meanings. - Pages 2-3-Complete the web to display the different things that are raised on farms. - Page 3-To help students understand the numbers on this page, explain to students that if you lined up 9 billion eggs end-to-end, that's equal to the length of more than 4.5 million football fields.
+And 605 million gallons of milk would fill 1,000 Olympic-sized swimming pools! - Page 3-Have students look at the map and explain what information they can get from it.
 What are the different types of livestock that are produced in Ohio?
 Name one county that produces pork.
 Why do you think that there are more farms in rural areas?